priyankabangalore/priyankabangalore.github.io/README.md

 # My Iportfolio

-A digital presentation of my resume and projects.
+A digital portfolio of my resume.